 Overall, algorithms are at the core of most real-life applications.
 Just as rapid innovations are being made in other computer technologies, they are also being made in algorithms.

 As Donald Knuth said, "People who analyze algorithms have double happiness.
 First of all, they experience the sheer beauty of elegant mathematical patterns that surround elegant computational procedures.
-Then they receive a practical payoff when their theories make it possible to get other jobs done more quickly and economically".
+Then, they receive a practical payoff when their theories make it possible to get other jobs done more quickly and economically."